dimensionl3ss/spring-boot-java-aws-lambda-log4j/README.md

 			</dependencies>
 		</plugin>

-### Deploy on AWS Lambda
+### 4. Deploy on AWS Lambda

-#### 1. Deploy using the deployment package.
+#### 4.1.
+Deploy using the deployment package.
 Build your deployment package using the `mvn clean package` command.
 It will create a shaded jar (with shade suffix) of the application.
-You can now upload this jar in your AWS Lambda function directly or put this jar into the S3 bucket and upload the S3 Key URL into the lambda function.
+You can now upload this jar in your AWS Lambda function directly or put this jar into the S3 bucket and upload the S3 Key URL into the Lambda function.

-#### 2. Create an Image using Dockerfile.
+#### 4.2.
+Create an Image using Dockerfile.
+- Create a Dockerfile to create a Docker container image and push this image into AWS ECR.

+		FROM public.ecr.aws/lambda/java:17
+		# Copy function code and runtime dependencies from Maven layout
+		COPY target/classes ${LAMBDA_TASK_ROOT}
+		COPY target/dependency/* ${LAMBDA_TASK_ROOT}/lib/

+		# Set the CMD to your handler (could also be done as a parameter override outside of the Dockerfile)
+		CMD ["com.adarsh.LambdaHandler.StreamLambdaHandler::handleRequest"]

+	Now use the image from AWS ECR to create a Lambda function. </br>
+	Note: The Amazon ECR repository must be in the same AWS Region as the Lambda function.

+- Create and Test the Docker image locally
+	1. Create the Docker image using the command `docker build -t spring-lambda:test .`
+ 	2. Run the image as a container using the command `docker run -p 9000:8080 spring-lambda:test`
+  	3. Send a `GET` request to `http://localhost:9000/2015-03-31/functions/function/invocations` using Postman.
+Use below JSON object as request body for the request.

+			{
+			    "requestContext": {
+			        "elb": {
+			            "targetGroupArn": "arn:aws:elasticloadbalancing:us-east-1:123456789012:targetgroup/lambda-279XGJDqGZ5rsrHC2Fjr/49e9d65c45c6791a"
+			        }
+			    },
+			    "httpMethod": "GET",
+			    "path": "/api/hello",
+			    "queryStringParameters": {
+			        "query": "1234ABCD"
+			    },
+			    "headers": {
+			        "accept": "text/html,application/xhtml+xml,application/xml;q=0.9,image/webp,image/apng,*/*;q=0.8",
+			        "accept-encoding": "gzip",
+			        "accept-language": "en-US,en;q=0.9",
+			        "connection": "keep-alive",
+			        "host": "lambda-alb-123578498.us-east-1.elb.amazonaws.com",
+			        "upgrade-insecure-requests": "1",
+			        "user-agent": "Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/71.0.3578.98 Safari/537.36",
+			        "x-amzn-trace-id": "Root=1-5c536348-3d683b8b04734faae651f476",
+			        "x-forwarded-for": "72.12.164.125",
+			        "x-forwarded-port": "80",
+			        "x-forwarded-proto": "http",
+			        "x-imforwards": "20"
+			    },
+			    "body": "",
+			    "isBase64Encoded": false
+			}

+     	Expected Response:

+			{
+				"statusCode":200,
+				"statusDescription":"200 OK",
+				"multiValueHeaders":{
+					"Content-Length":["13"],
+					"Content-Type":["text/plain; charset=UTF-8"]
+					},
+				"body":"Hello World!!",
+				"isBase64Encoded":false
+			}